strawberry-tools/strawberry-v0/maintainer.md

-# Maintaining Gotham
+# Maintaining Strawberry

-This is documentation for maintainers of Gotham.
+This is documentation for maintainers of Strawberry.
 This doc covers best practices and procedures on what to do for certain maintaining tasks.